Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 in the terminal.
 After about a minute you should have the right executable file for your operating system.

-Using Unp64 is super simple, but be sure to check out the documentation to understand all the extra options.
+Using Unp64 is super simple, but check out the documentation to understand all the extra options.
 In our case, we make sure Unp64 and the Fairlight intro are in the same folder (it's just easier) and then run

 ```bash
 > unp64 flt-01.prg